dulikvor/cppKin/README.md

 span.AddAnnotation("TraceEvent2");
 ```
 `AddAnnotation` takes a single argument - the `"Event value"`.

+Two default simple annotations are added -
+* "Server Receive - sr" on span/trace creation.
+* "Server Send - ss" on submit.
+both can be changed.

 ### Transportation
 `cppkin` contains a specified `transportation` layer, providing the following capabilities: